jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

   (a) the document was, dishonestly and without claim of right, taken, obtained, or used; and (b) the document was dealt with in the manner specified in paragraph (a) with intent to obtain any property, service, pecuniary advantage, or valuable consideration.

-### 228A Designing, manufacturing, or adapting goods with intent to facilitate commission of crimes involving dishonesty
-Every person is liable to imprisonment for a term not exceeding 3 years who designs, manufactures, or adapts goods with intent to facilitate the commission of a crime involving dishonesty.

-### 228B Possessing, selling, or disposing of goods designed, manufactured, or adapted with intent to facilitate commission of crimes involving dishonesty
-Every person is liable to imprisonment for a term not exceeding 3 years who, without lawful authority or excuse, possesses, sells, or disposes of any goods designed, manufactured, or adapted to facilitate the commission of a crime involving dishonesty, with intent to use, or to enable another person to use, the goods to facilitate the commission of a crime involving dishonesty.

-### 228C Possessing goods capable of being used to facilitate crimes involving dishonesty with intent to facilitate commission of those offences
-Every person is liable to imprisonment for a term not exceeding 3 years who, without lawful authority or excuse, possesses any goods capable of being used to facilitate the commission of a crime involving dishonesty (other than those specified in sections 227, 233, and 264) with intent to use the goods to facilitate the commission of that offence.

 ### 229 Criminal breach of trust
 (1) Every one is guilty of a criminal breach of trust who, as a trustee of any trust, dishonestly and contrary to the terms of that trust, converts anything to any use not authorised by the trust.
 (2) Every trustee who commits a criminal breach of trust is liable to imprisonment for a term not exceeding 7 years.